tylerneylon/msgbox/readme.md

 the connection being closed; `msg_connection_ready` is a good opportunity to track this object.

-Closing a connection on a server - include a udp server - does not stop the server from listening on that address.
+Closing a connection on a server - including a udp server - does not stop the server from listening on that address.

 The `msg_connection_closed` event occurs on both client and server after a successful disconnect.
+The `msg_connection_lost` event also indicates the closure of a connection, the difference being that something unexpected caused the connection to close, such as a lost internet connection.

 ### Sending messages

-The `msg_send` and `msg_get` are similar enough that they're described together.
+The `msg_send` and `msg_get` functions are similar enough that they're described together.

 #### --- `msg_send` & `msg_get` ---